ajitsingh98/Data-Science-Interview-Questions-Answers/general_concepts_in_neural_networks.md

 ---

+26. Stochasticity.
+    1. What are some sources of randomness in a neural network?
+    1. Sometimes stochasticity is desirable when training neural networks.
+Why is that?

+---

+10. Gradient descent vs SGD vs mini-batch SGD.

+---

+2. Write the vanilla gradient update.

+---

 91. Explain why in SGD, the number of epochs required to surpass a certain loss threshold increases as the batch size decreases?

 ---

+11. It’s a common practice to train deep learning models using epochs: we sample batches from data without replacement.
+Why would we use epochs instead of just sampling data with replacement?

+---

+18. Batch size.
+    1. What happens to your model training when you decrease the batch size to 1?
+    1. What happens when you use the entire training data in a batch?
+    1. How should we adjust the learning rate as we increase or decrease the batch size?

+---

+6. Vanishing and exploding gradients.
+    1. How do we know that gradients are exploding?
+How do we prevent it?
+    1. Why are RNNs especially susceptible to vanishing and exploding gradients?

+---

 92. How does momentum work?
 Explain the role of exponential decay in the gradient descent update rule?

+---
+19. Why is Adagrad sometimes favored in problems with sparse gradients?

+---
+20. Adam vs. SGD.
+    1. What can you say about the ability to converge and generalize of Adam vs. SGD?
+    2. What else can you say about the difference between these two optimizers?
+--

+21. With model parallelism, you might update your model weights using the gradients from each machine asynchronously or synchronously.
+What are the pros and cons of asynchronous SGD vs. synchronous SGD?

 ---
 93. In your training loop, you are using SGD and a logistic activation function which is known to suffer from the phenomenon of saturated units.
     1. Explain the phenomenon.